PhD students' Second Year Report: Dissertation Schedule

 - A list of any papers published (with URLs so that the assessors can read the papers), a list of any papers in press, submitted, or in preparation, and a list of any presentations given, whether or not the presentation is associated with a paper.

 As with the first-year PhD Proposal, the student should submit three copies of the document to the Secretary of the Degree Committee by July 31 (or corresponding dates: Lent start - Oct.
 30 or Easter start - Jan.
-31) for assessment and discussion by two readers who will usually be independent of the supervisor except where a suitably qualified assessor cannot be found.
+31), and also upload a PDF version, for assessment and discussion by two readers who will usually be independent of the supervisor except where a suitably qualified assessor cannot be found.
 The two readers will normally be the same as those for the first-year examination, and will be given a copy of the first-year report to cross-check against the second-year report.

 The two readers will submit their joint report to the supervisor who will then copy the text into the relevant Cambridge Graduate Supervision Reporting System report; supervisors are invited to comment.
 The report will be submitted to the Degree Committee.

 Supervisors and assessors should pay particular attention to the plan for the remaining research and timely completion of the dissertation, and may request a revised Schedule.
 The assessment should be completed by September 30 (or equivalent) and the Secretary of the Degree Committee notified of the outcome.